autonity/docs.autonity.org/node-operators/setup-node-monitoring/index.md

 To configure Autonity for exporting metrics set [command line options](/reference/cli/#command-line-options) when starting the node for:

-- the Autonity testnet being connected to: `--piccadilly` or `--bakerloo`.
+- the Autonity Bakerloo Testnet if connecting to Testnet not Mainnet: `--bakerloo`.
 - enabling metrics collection and reporting: `--metrics`.
 - enabling the pprof HTTP server: `--pprof`.

-The [Piccadilly Testnet](https://docs.autonity.org/networks/testnet-piccadilly/) is connected to in the example configuration here.
+The [Bakerloo Testnet](https://docs.autonity.org/networks/testnet-bakerloo/) is connected to in the example configuration here.
+Omit the `--bakerloo` option when connecting to Mainnet.
 For a minimal command line start configuration see the how to [Run Autonity](/node-operators/run-aut/).

 Autonity will serve an http feed that provides metrics at `http://localhost:6060/debug/metrics/prometheus`, which you can view in a browser.
 Notice this is the input specified in `telegraf.conf` above.
 If you are using Docker, make sure you run the container as host, as shown below: